top of page

 Winter Gardens

 Did you know that Blackpool is home to one of Europe’s largest entertainment complexes?
-The Winter Gardens opened its doors in 1878 and is still a very popular venue for theatre performances as well as dance competitions, which are hosted in the ballroom.
-It’s located only a short walk from the seafront, and is surrounded by popular restaurants in Blackpool too.
-If you have time, I would highly recommend seeing a performance at the Winter Gardens - it’s one of the best things to do in Blackpool!
+The Winter Gardens opened its doors in 1878 and is one of the main historical attractions in Blackpool.
+It’s a very popular venue for theatre performances as well as dance competitions, which are hosted in the ballroom.
+It’s located only a short walk from the seafront, and is surrounded by popular restaurants in Blackpool.
+If you have time, I would highly recommend seeing a performance at the Winter Gardens – it’s one of the best things to do in Blackpool.

 Grand Theatre

-A very short walk from the Winter Gardens is another popular theatre in Blackpool - the Grand Theatre.
+A very short walk from the Winter Gardens is another popular theatre in Blackpool – the Grand Theatre.
 It’s Blackpool’s premier venue for shows, and is a beautiful example of Victorian architecture.
 It was opened in 1894, and during both of the world wars it remained open to visitors.
 The theatre may or may not be haunted by a Victorian ghost as well, so keep your eyes peeled if you’re sitting in the Upper Circle!
-The Grand Theatre is a stunning historical attraction in Blackpool to visit, even if you can’t fit a show into your schedule.
+The Grand Theatre is one of the most beautiful historical attractions in Blackpool to visit, even if you can’t fit a show into your schedule.

 Blackpool Tower